Login to MySPC and go to Helpful Links to view the Shots Fired On Campus Video.

 St. Petersburg College provides the link to state sexual offender and predator database but is not responsible for the site’s maintenance.
 If the link to the state's sexual predator site does not work, the information can be obtained in the office of the campus provost, associate provost or security.

-The following registered sexual offenders and predators either notified SPC of an intention to enroll for class and/or have actually enrolled in the Fall 2013 term.
+The following registered sexual offenders and predators either notified SPC of an intention to enroll for class and/or have actually enrolled in the Spring 2014 term.

 Registered sexual predator:

 To search the Florida database, visit http://offender.fdle.state.fl.us/offender/homepage.do

 St. Petersburg College P.O.
 Box 13489St.
 Petersburg FL 33733-3489727-341-4772